Apple Watch launches quietly at handful of big-city boutiques

 A survey of 1,000 British consumers earlier this month by GfK, a market research firm, found 12 percent planned to buy a smartwatch in the next six months.
 But nearly three-quarters (73 percent) said they were ready to pay no more than 299 pounds, the cost of the most basic version.

-Samsung Electronics Co Ltd, Sony Corp and LG Electronics Inc have released their own smartwatches, many powered by software developed by Internet company Google Inc.
+Samsung Electronics Co Ltd (005930.KS), Sony Corp (6758.T) and LG Electronics Inc (066570.KS) have released their own smartwatches, many powered by software developed by Internet company Google Inc (GOOGL.O).

 Apple has not released any numbers since it began taking orders on April 10, although many buyers were told their watches would not arrive for a month or more as the initial supply appeared to dry up.